 - Decide whether to Show Previews of what triggered a notification or just something like “New WhatsApp Message.”

 - Decide how you want Notification Grouping to work—either by app or chronologically.

 You can also set up quiet times when notifications won’t come through.
-Go to Settings > Do Not Disturb and add a Scheduled time.
+Go to Settings > Focus > Do Not Disturb and add a scheduled time.
 Personally, I have this on permanently.

 Change Safari’s search engine

 If you’re going to stick with Safari, know that you can change your default search engine.
-Go to Settings > Safari > Search Engine and choose between Google, Yahoo, Bing, and DuckDuckGo.
+Go to Settings > Safari > Search Engine and choose between Google, Yahoo, Bing, DuckDuckGo, and a few others.

 Change the default keyboard

 In the “I can’t believe this is actually a feature,” column, one of the few things Apple lets you totally change on your iPhone is the keyboard.
 If you’ve ever been jealous of Android users swiping quickly between letters to type, well, you can do it too with a keyboard like Swiftkey.